Zmanim: Nightfall

+There is a mitzvah to add some additional time to one's Shabbat observance after nightfall (tosefet shabbat), and thus published times for the end of Shabbat may be a few minutes later than the time calculated (according to whatever opinion) for nightfall.

 Midnight

 Midnight (חֲצוֹת הַלַּילָה, Chatzot Halailah or just Chatzot) is the midpoint between nightfall and daybreak, or equivalently between sunset and sunrise.
 The evening Shema should be recited by now, and the Afikoman on Passover should be eaten by this time.
 The Talmud in Berachot rules that all "night" mitzvot should be performed by Chatzot, at least ab initio, in case the person would otherwise fall asleep and then fail to perform the mitzvot.
 Some rise at this time and recite Tikkun Chatzot, a series of supplications for the rebuilding of the Temple.

 Other zmanim

 On the Eve of Passover, chametz may not be eaten after four variable hours, and must be burned before five variable hours.

 The Mussaf prayer should preferably be recited before seven variable hours, on days it is recited.